 These are a few of the key websites we recommend, but there are many more we think you’ll find useful.

 Offering you access to billions of family history records from the United Kingdom and abroad.
 The site includes records for births, marriages, deaths, the military and criminals, as well as census returns, wills and much more.
-Usually only available on library PCs or library wifi, but during the lockdown we can offer remote access courtesy of ProQuest and its partner Ancestry.
-Please visit www.ancestrylibraryedition.co.uk/ from on site, or use this Ancestry from home link at home.
-(Hint: don’t know your login?
-See what is my log in).
+This resource is available from library PCs and Wi-Fi, but not from home.

 The National Archives is the archives service of the UK government, and contains thousands of records relating to the history of the country from the medieval period to the present day.
-The search engine, Discovery, contains details of records from The National Archive collections as well as a large number of archives services across the UK, and the website includes brilliant ‘How to’ guides on a number of research topics.
+The search engine, Discovery, contains details of records from The National Archive collections as well as many archives services across the UK, and the website includes brilliant ‘How to’ guides on a number of research topics.

 The Archives Hub contains thousands of descriptions from UK archive collections.
 Over 330 UK institutions contribute to the database, including Explore, and as a result the Archives Hub is a great way of discovering often little-known sources to support your research.
 New descriptions are added every week.

 The General Register Office oversees civil registration in England and Wales (births, marriages, deaths, civil partnerships and adoptions).
 They maintain the national archive of all births, deaths and marriages dating back to 1837, and copies of certificates can be ordered direct from them for a fee.

 The Yorkshire Film Archive, now combined with the North East Film Archive, contains hundreds of films documenting life in Yorkshire and the North East over the last 120 years.
 Films are usually non-fiction, and have been taken by both amateurs and professionals.